 This is not the kind of habitat — nor the aesthetic — with which the 44-year-old Italian garden designer is usually associated.
 Born in Siena and trained in England, Giubbilei’s signature look was, until recently, one of sharp lines — dignified topiary forms in clipped boxwood and hornbeam with mowed lawns, still pools and smooth limestone terracing.
 For the past 15 years, the gardens he created for clients in wealthy neighborhoods like Holland Park and Belgravia have been more architectural than horticultural.

-His were designs that are antithetical to the place he’s experimenting in:Great Dixter, a six-acre oasis designed principally by the parents of Christopher Lloyd, whose stewardship of the garden made him a cult figure in the world of plants.
-Here, old
+His were designs that are antithetical to the place he’s experimenting in:Great Dixter, a six-acre oasis designed principally by the parents of Christopher Lloyd, whose stewardship of the garden made him a cult

 One of the most evident problems Americans face is storage.
 Oftentimes, it doesn’t even matter how big or small your house is.
 One way or the other, storage issues creep up, whether it be in the garage, kitchen, bathroom or living room.
 It’s time to broaden your horizons and look outside the home for functional and creative storage options.

 Outdoor storage sheds are the perfect solution for anyone who needs to clear out space within the home.
 But that’s not all outdoor storage sheds can do for owners and renters alike.
 Below are four benefits of outdoor storage sheds, as well as shed basics, including types, costs and designs.

 The trick when choosing the right storage shed is figuring out what you need it for.
 Some homeowners love to garden.
 It gives them peace of mind, but sadly, when it’s all said and done, there is nowhere to put everything.
 Others just need to clear out space in the basement or garage and start using both for their original purpose.

 There are numerous types of outdoor storage sheds: